ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 #### Sparse and dense graphs

-We can roughly categorise graphs by the number of expected edges they have:
+We can roughly categorise graphs by the number of edges in relation to the size of the graph:

 - In a *sparse* graph the number of edges are small, something like $E \in O(V)$, and the average degree is close to constant.